Analysis: GOP vexed by factions on replacing health law

-Some Republicans would revise and rebrand "Obamacare," junking unpopular provisions like its requirement that most Americans carry health insurance, while preserving well-liked parts.
+Some Republicans would revise and rebrand "Obamacare," junking unpopular provisions like its requirement that most Americans carry health insurance, while preserving more popular provisions.
 Others would rip up the Affordable Care Act, or ACA, and not replace it.

 President-elect Donald Trump and Republican congressional leaders will have to unite the groups on complicated changes affecting the financial and physical well-being of millions of people.
 For some constituents in fragile health, it's literally a life-and-death debate.

-Note: EDITOR'S NOTE: An AP News Analysis